bhavyaab/wheatlessinv2/README.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbiI6IjczMzIyNGUwNjc4ZDE2MWE0YzhkNTU4ZjBmZGUwYTJhNGFkYzYxZDBlNGY3YmU0MGU1YTFhMTkzYmQ3MWM0ZjMiLCJpYXQiOjE0ODQxNjI5NTd9.YSbRREgNdCxpRYJDk6BTVEptu0OUXvIvCFDvbzqkx9w
 ```

-A token will be returned that will only be used for the api/signin route. after signing-in, you will receive a new token that will be a reference for all future routes.
+A token will be returned that will only be used for the api/signin route.
+After sign-in, you will receive a new token that will be a reference for all future routes.
 ___
 **Biz Post**
 Example:https://wheatlessinv2.herokuapp.com/api/biz

 Required Data:

-Business name and EIN number is the minimun required parameter for signup.
+Business Name and EIN number is the minimum required parameter for signup.
-This route will authenticate the user and post business that contains a minimum required parameter.
+This route will authenticate the user and post a business that contains these required parameters.

 Authorization Header
-Bearer <response token from signin>
-it will be returned in JSON format once a user's token is verified.
-The response will contain a compleate business information as it was provided.
+Bearer <response token from signin> will return in JSON format once a user's token is verified.
+The response will contain the business information that was originally provided by the business owner.

  Example request:
 ```